marvin-garcia/IoTGateway/Docs/IoTEdgeDeployment.md

-In this solution, when the IoT edge device is deployed through the [Device Provisioning Service](./Dps.md), it gets the following tags in its device twin:
+In this solution, when the IoT edge device is deployed using Device Provisioning Service, it gets the following tags in its device twin:

 ```json
 "tags": {